algolia/kubernetes-hands-on/11-probes/README.md

   periodSeconds: 20
 ```

 The `http` probe has one mandatory fields `port`.
-It represents which TCP port k8s will try to connect to.
+It represents which TCP port Kubernetes will try to connect to.

 ### `initialDelaySeconds` and `periodSeconds`

-The `periodSeconds` field specifies that k8s should perform the probe every `N` seconds.
-The `initialDelaySeconds` field tells k8s that it should wait `N` second before performing the first probe.
+The `periodSeconds` field specifies that Kubernetes should perform the probe every `N` seconds.
+The `initialDelaySeconds` field tells Kubernetes that it should wait `N` second before performing the first probe.

 If we take the example: